Leonard Fletcher - Obituary

 He will be remembered as a kind and gentle and helpful man who enjoyed doing for others.
 He will be sadly missed.

-A Memorial Service will be held on Saturday, August 29th at 2:00 p.m. at the Herkimer Reformed Church starting with Military Honors.
-Mrs. Fletcher will greet friends at the church prior to the service from 12 noon until 2:00 p.m.
+A Memorial Service was held on Saturday, August 29th at 2:00 p.m. at the Herkimer Reformed Church starting with Military Honors.
+Mrs. Fletcher greeted friends at the church prior to the service from 12 noon until 2:00 p.m.

 Memorial donations may be made to the Herkimer Reformed Church, 102 Church Street, Herkimer, NY 13350.